What 'Spider-Man: Homecoming' Tells Us About the Future of Spidey and the Marvel Cinematic Universe

 On the one hand, this disclosure makes it clear that the MCU’s new Spider-Man franchise is going to reconfigure the hero’s mythology in unique ways.
 On the other hand, it also suggests that, no matter their bickering rapport in Homecoming, Holland’s Parker and Zendaya’s M.J. are probably destined for amour.

-And that hunch was confirmed when our own Kevin Polowy spoke to Homecoming screenwriters John Francis Daley and Jonathan Goldstein, with Daley stating about Zendaya’s MJ, “I think it should be a reinvention.
+And that hunch was confirmed when Yahoo Movies’ Kevin Polowy spoke to Homecoming screenwriters John Francis Daley and Jonathan Goldstein, with Daley stating about Zendaya’s MJ, “I think it should be a reinvention.
 It’s not up to us, but that’s certainly how we planted the seeds in this movie.
 Just to make her wholly different,” and Goldstein concurring, saying, “And a different kind of love interest.
 A love interest you don’t even see coming.
 So that the love interest you’re focused on for this movie goes away…”

 The Sinister Six – Assemble

-In The Amazing Spider-Man 2, Sony laid the groundwork for what was intended to be a spin-off focused on the “Sinister Six,” a cable of Spider-Man’s greatest villains.
+In The Amazing Spider-Man 2, Sony laid the groundwork for what was intended to be a spin-off focused on the “Sinister Six,” a cabal of Spider-Man’s greatest villains.
 That movie never came to fruition, but Homecoming resurrects that plan — sort of — by introducing a number of characters who might go after Spidey (alone, or as a gang) in the sequels.
 Aside from Glover’s aforementioned Prowler, both Logan Marshall-Green and Bokeem Woodbine play versions of The Shocker.
 Additionally, their concussive gear comes courtesy of Toomes’s weapons inventor Phineas Mason (Michael Chernus), who’s more traditionally known as The Tinkerer.

 Better Call Saul’s Michael Mando has a brief cameo as Mac Gargan, whose name will be familiar to comic-book fans as the alter ego of Scorpion (hence his scorpion neck tattoo).
 And, of course, in Homecoming’s post-credits stinger, Keaton’s Toomes is in jail (with Mando’s Scorpion), and still aware of Spider-Man’s real identity — which means that he too could make a return to the series, perhaps as the ringleader of the Sinister Six.